 Technology is capable of making our day-to-day lives easy, but it can also lead to us missing out on being in the present for moments that matter.
 Putting your phone away may seem impossible, but our tech experts offer the following tips to help you occasionally unplug and take control of your tech life balance.

-- Let an app be your (tech) life coach.
-With apps such as Moment for iOS, you can track how much time you’re spending on your phone and set daily limits that will help you meet your digital detox goals.
+With apps such as SPACE, you can track how much time you’re spending on your phone and set daily limits that will help you meet your digital detox goals.
 For Android, check out Space.
 This app helps you be more mindful of your phone usage by setting screentime goals and rewarding you with badges once you meet your daily goals.